Vyral/base-template/_posts/2020-08-31-what-should-you-never-do-when-buying-a-home.md

 **1\.
 Don’t shop for homes without an agent.** In Pennsylvania, you’re entitled to a buyer’s agent, and that wasn’t always the case.
 Interview a couple of real estate agents and choose one you connect with who can be your advocate throughout the process.

 **2\.
 Don’t meet with just one mortgage lender.** Just as you’re interviewing a few agents, also interview a couple of lenders.
 Different lenders will have different programs and rates.
-Find one you can trust that will sit down with you, explain things, and answer all your questions.&nbsp;
+Find one you can trust who will sit down with you, explain things, and answer all your questions.&nbsp;

 **3\.
-Don’t under or overstate your budget.** Understating your budget could keep houses off your radar that you may love, and overstating could make you house poor.
+Don’t under or overstate your budget.** Understating your budget could keep houses that you may love off your radar, and overstating could make you house poor.
 It’s incredibly stressful to be locked into a 30-year mortgage that isn’t truly affordable for you.

 {% include pullquote.html %}